 When you book onto a CWPS course through your course organiser you will then be given access to Brightspace.
 This is where you will complete module 1.
 When using Brightspace this can only be accessed on Chrome /Safari/Firefox/Edge browsers.
 Internet explorer or Legacy edge browsers are no longer supported.

-Once a learner has completed module 1, attended module 2 and completed module 2 quiz, their certificate will be released and available on their Brightspace homepage.
+Once a Learner has completed Module 1, attended Module 2 and the Tutor has recorded their attendance, their certificate will be released and available on their Brightspace homepage